 Land O’ Lakes

 Land O’ Lakes, located on the border of Wisconsin and Upper Michigan in far northern Vilas County, is home to several downtown murals that provide a good background for your Northwoods selfies.
 Murals can be found throughout downtown Land O’ Lakes, including on the wall of the Land O’ Lakes Public Library.
-A new mural honoring four athletes from Land O’ Lakes and their achievements, will be unveiled on the outer wall of Brew’s Pub on Memorial Day weekend 2022.
+A new mural honoring four athletes from Land O’ Lakes and their achievements was unveiled in 2022.